 Healthy bodies come in many shapes and sizes!

-However, did you know that extra fat around your belly may pose some dangerous health risks?
+However, did you know that extra fat around your belly – referred to as belly fat or visceral fat – may pose some dangerous health risks?
 If you carry more weight around your stomach, we’ve got some tips and tricks to help you unlock your best self.

 Read on to learn about belly fat, causes, potential health risks and helpful tips to lose it.
 Plus, check out the best foods and drinks for burning belly fat.